robert-blankenship/helpscout-dashboard/README.md

 Current features include soothing colors when new tickets come in or are closed.
 Since API key is only entered via a form, it is very secure as well.

-README OVERVIEW:
+overview:
 ===================
-License
+1. License
-How it works
+2. How it works
-Installation
+3. Installation

-LICENSE:
+1. license:
 ===================
 It's GPL, so do whatever you want with it - it's chill :).

-HOW IT WORKS:
+2. how it works:
 ===================
 Built with angularjs.
 It pulls the new mailbox data every 3 seconds.
 If you start to hit the rate limit, just modify the polling freqeuncy.

-INSTALLATION:
+3. installation:
 ===================
 Just stick the files into the public folder ("/var/www") of your web server.
 Don't have a server?
 Be one of the cool kids and get one for free: http://gweb.io/#/